 DoW is an international human rights organisation working in 80 countries to provide emergency and sustainable healthcare to vulnerable people including refugees.
 Details for accessing one of their UK based clinics can be found on DoW UK site.

 The Meena Centre- which officially opens in early 2018 in Birmingham (UK), focusses on the women and children in the refugee crisis.
 Meena aims to provide support and solutions to issues faced by asylum seekers and refugees in order to help them settle into the UK.

 Migrant Help is a national charity offering advice and support to vulnerable migrants across the UK.
 They provide a number of services, such as refugee resettlement where they support individuals and families.

-The Mental Health and Wellbeing portal for Refugees and Asylum Seekers acts as a fist stop resource providing access to information and resources such as mental health advice.
+The Mental Health and Wellbeing Portal for Refugees and Asylum Seekers acts as a first stop resource providing access to information and resources such as mental health advice.

 Student Action for Refugees (STAR) is a national charity made up of 27 000 students over 42 groups at universities across the UK.
 They work to raise awareness of the refugee crisis and call for equal access to higher education.